vLeov/php-chess/docs/index.md

 PHP Chess is a library implemented in PHP that allows to create chess apps out-of-the-box.

 One key feature is that it has been designed with OOP principles in mind and is thoroughly tested with plenty of unit tests.
 The unit tests are the best documentation.
-They contain hundreds of real examples on how to use the PHP Chess library.
+They contain hundreds of real examples on how to use PHP Chess.

 Almost every class in the [src](https://github.com/chesslablab/php-chess/tree/main/src) folder represents a concept that is tested accordingly in the [tests/unit](https://github.com/chesslablab/php-chess/tree/main/tests/unit) folder, in other words, the structure of the [tests/unit](https://github.com/chesslablab/php-chess/tree/main/tests/unit) folder is mirroring the structure of the [src](https://github.com/chesslablab/php-chess/tree/main/src) folder.
 For further details on how to use a particular class, please feel free to browse the codebase and check out the corresponding tests.